General Foundations of Number

 Symbolically representing a number implies grasping the concepts of number, quantity, term and place value.

-• The ability to represent a number implies knowing how to read and write it in letters and numbers, and being able to move easily from one representation to the other.
+• Representing a number implies knowing how to read and write it in letters and numbers, and being able to move easily from one representation to the other.

 • The symbolic form of a number represents either its name, a quantity of objects, or a pattern within a structure.
 The value of each of the digits that make up the number depends on the position it occupies in the number (for example, the digit 1 in a three-digit number can mean 1, 10, or 100 depending on its position).

-• The ability to grasp the connections between the symbolic representation of numbers (including fractions and decimals) and the quantity they evoke is essential to the development of number sense.
+• Grasping the connections between the symbolic representations of numbers (including fractions and decimals) and the quantities they stand for is essential to the development of number sense.

 Overview of the Big Idea

-Students need to understand the concepts and procedures involved in arithmetic operations.
-A study (Ma, 1999) of methods of teaching arithmetic operations reveals that teachers tend to emphasize the procedural dimension of operations and pay little attention to the underlying concepts (for example, number decomposition, place value) or to the connections between operations (subtraction is the inverse operation of addition).
+Students need to understand the concepts and procedures involved in mathematical operations.
+A study (Ma, 1999) of teaching methods for operations revealed that teachers tend to emphasize the procedural dimension of operations and pay little attention to the underlying concepts (for example, number decomposition, place value) or to the connections between operations (subtraction is the inverse operation of addition).

 By placing more emphasis on the underlying concepts, teachers help their students understand how numbers and operations are related.

-Grasping the meaning of operations requires understanding the concepts and procedures involved in arithmetic operations.
+Grasping the meaning of operations requires understanding the concepts and procedures involved in operations.

-• Students' ability to develop and use strategies related to enumeration, place value, and decomposition enables them to perform arithmetic operations effectively.
+• Developing and using strategies related to enumeration, place value, and decomposition enables students to perform operations effectively.

-• Students become aware of patterns in number sequences generated by arithmetic operations using a number line, a number grid or manipulatives.
+• Students become aware of patterns in number sequences generated by operations using number lines, number grids/charts and manipulatives.

 • Understanding the connections between operations (for example, addition and subtraction are inverse operations) helps students learn basic number facts and solve problems.